rocky-d/drmo-server/README.md

     "?MODE": "[\"HTTP\"/\"HTTPS\"] whether to run in HTTP mode or HTTPS mode", "MODE": "HTTP",

-    "?HTTP": "server config when using HTTP mode", "HTTP": {
+    "?HTTP": "server config when running in HTTP mode", "HTTP": {
       "?PORT": "port number to listen on",
       "PORT": 8001,